vikrantmehta123/iitm-pdsa-leet-code/Arrays, Lists, Stacks, Queues, Hashing/Questions.md

 ## 8. [Delete nth Node From End](https://leetcode.com/problems/remove-nth-node-from-end-of-list/description/)
 ### 8.1 Using Iteration

-This problem is very similar to the problem of deleting middle node.
+We now know how to delete the middle node.
+Can you try to solve this problem using the ideas from that question?

-Observe that deleting the ```nth``` node from the end is the same as deleting ```(length - n)th``` node from the start.
+Here's a hint: Deleting the ```nth``` node from the end is the same as deleting ```(length - n)th``` node from the front.

-We can use a similar approach as we used in the above question to figure out the solution to this.

 ## 9. [Merge Two Sorted Lists](https://leetcode.com/problems/merge-two-sorted-lists/description/)

-This problem is very similar to the ```merge(A, B)``` operation from the merge sort.
-But instead of merging arrays, we’re merging linked lists! 🔗
+Remember Merge Sort algorithm?
+Can you see how this question is similar to the ```merge(A, B)``` operation from the merge sort algorithm?
+Only instead of merging arrays, we’re merging linked lists! 🔗

-#### Code:
+#### 💻 Code Implementation:
 ```
 class Solution:
     def mergeTwoLists(self, list1: Optional[ListNode], list2: Optional[ListNode]) -> Optional[ListNode]: